-Children are introduced to multiples in Year 1 (perhaps without knowing the actual term) when they will count in multiples of twos, fives and tens.
+Children are introduced to multiples in Year 1 (perhaps without knowing the actual term) when they will count in multiples of twos, fives and tens, as part of their learning of number bonds.
 In Year 2, the non-statutory guidance suggests that children count in multiples of three to support their later understanding of a third.

 In Year 3, children count from 0 in multiples of 4, 8, 50 and 100.
 The non-statutory guidance suggests that children use multiples of 2, 3, 4, 5, 8, 10, 50 and 100.

 In Year 4, children count in multiples of 6, 7, 9, 25 and 1000.
 The non-statutory guidance suggests that pupils use factors and multiples to recognise equivalent fractions and simplify where appropriate (for example, 6/9 = 2/3 or 1/4 = 2/8).

 The National Curriculum states that Year 5 pupils should be taught to identify multiples and solve problems involving multiplication and division including using their knowledge of multiples.

 Common multiples are not introduced until Year 6.
 Year 6 pupils are expected to use common multiples to express fractions in the same denomination and to solve problems involving unequal sharing and grouping using knowledge of fractions and multiples.